 I require full payment before beginning work, and my calendar often books up 5-7 months in advance, so please try to give yourself as much of a time and financial cushion as possible to avoid delays on your project.
 My timeline for finishing an edit depends on the type of edit (a Comprehensive takes longer than a Critique), the length of the book (short? novella? epic?), the nuances of the story (are there complicated accents or native customs I’ll need to research?), and the level of finesse and writing skill demonstrated in the narrative.

 Invest in your craft.

-You may be thinking, “Holy cow, Sue, that’s expensive!”
-I get that a lot from new authors. 🙂 If you’re wondering whether working with me is worth what I charge, I can only point you toward praise from other authors I have worked with.
-My rate is based on a combination of the standard suggested range for developmental editing; the economy of the region I live in (San Francisco Bay Area, California, USA); and the years of experience, depth of insight, and spectrum of creative thinking I bring to our partnership.
+Editing—particularly Developmental—is not cheap, and I’ve found that you generally get what you pay for.
+If you’re wondering whether working with me is worth what I charge, I can only point you toward praise from other authors I have worked with.
+My rates are based on a combination of the standard suggested range for developmental editing; the economy of the region I live in (San Francisco Bay Area, California, USA); and the years of experience, depth of insight, and spectrum of creative thinking I bring to our partnership.

 Here are a few things to think about.
 If any of these statements makes you feel a little queasy, then consider how you can work Developmental Editing into your budget.

 Readers are more impatient than ever, and many will make a stop/go decision about your book on the first page, and then again before the 30% mark.